 Practical information to help you make the most of your visit

-Planning ahead will help you make the most of your visit to Ceredigion safely and confidently.
+We're delighted to welcome regular visitors and new guests into our community.
+As visitors you are now part of this community too.
+Ceredigion seeks to be a responsible, sustainable and welcoming tourist destination and planning ahead will help you make the most of your visit to Ceredigion.
 Follow the links for local tide tables, local walks, information contacts and free apps and downloads.

 • If you're planning an outdoor excursion along the coast or into the hills: